austincrim/austincrim.com/src/content/posts/web-storage.md

 - [StorageManager API](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager/estimate)
   - `await navigator.storage.estimate()` returns a best estimate of how much total storage is available

-# Sundries
+# Sundry

 - Incognito browsers typically delete all storage when the session ends
 - Safari uses a usage-based eviction when using cross-site tracking prevention, 7 days with no activity = all data deleted besides server-set cookies
-- Browsers use a least recently used (LRU) cache by origin to evict data when space is low
+- Browsers hold a least recently used (LRU) cache by origin and use it to evict data when space is low
 - All data for a given origin is deleted at once when evicted to avoid consistency issues

+Onward, to the devtools "Application" tab 🫡.